subhro-ds/langchain/README.md

 - Chains Basic example
 - Chains - Under the Hood
   - under the hood, chains are executed under Runnable class.
 Main 2 parts are - RunnableLambda and RunnableSequence
+- Chains - Extended
+  - using the RunnableLambda, add additional executable functions
+- Chains - Parallel
+  - using RunnableParallel
+- Chain - Branching
+  - using RunnableBranching